 Midterm Assignments through Tevera for all fieldwork courses include a formal self-evaluation, site supervisor evaluation, and faculty supervisor evaluation.
 The evaluation utilized by all parties is The Counseling Competencies Scale-Revised© (CCS-R) which is an empirically tested assessment instrument designed to measure counselor competencies in the domains of (a) counseling skills and therapeutic relationships and (b) professional dispositions and behaviors, which aligns with CACREP (2016) Standards.
+Students are responsible for initiating the evaluation process in Tevera by sending the evaluation to their appropriate supervisors.
 For more information and to see a sample of the evaluation, review Section 7 of this manual.
 Additionally, if a student is placed in a clinical rehabilitation site, there will be an additional evaluation that specifies the CACREP standards for clinical rehabilitation counseling that all parties will be required to complete.